INTO THE DEEP DeepAutoAscend3

 Have the robot drive push three samples into the net zone and then park on tile D3 where it completes a level 1 ascent by touching the lower rung.
 This is a program can only be used on the Red Alliance and from a starting position near the red net zone.
 It will score 6 points for the samples and 3 points for the level 1 ascent for a total of 9.

 The robot will follow the paths shown by the green line.
 The robot stays in the front part of the field moving back and forth to push 3 samples into the net zone and then park on tile D3 where the robot raises and arm to touch the lower rung.
+The robot didn’t have time to push the last sample on the spike mark.
+Completing a level 1 ascent is worth more than trying to get that last sample into the net zone.
+That a common theme in more advanced AUTO programs is that there is only so much you can do in the time available.

 Competition Manual Section 11.3 Pre-Match rule G303 indicates robots must start touching the Field wall and not be in the net zone or observation zone.